ethereum/ethereum-org-website/src/content/developers/docs/ethereum-stack/index.md

 ## Level 4: Ethereum Client APIs {#ethereum-client-apis}

-Many convenience libraries (built and maintained by Ethereum's open source community) allow your end user applications to connect to and communicate with the Ethereum blockchain.
+Many convenient libraries (built and maintained by Ethereum's open source community) allow your end user applications to connect to and communicate with the Ethereum blockchain.

 If your user-facing application is a web app, you may choose to `npm install` a [JavaScript API](/developers/docs/apis/javascript/) directly in your frontend.
 Or perhaps you'll choose to implement this functionality server-side, using a [Python](/developers/docs/programming-languages/python/) or [Java](/developers/docs/programming-languages/java/) API.